 - Making new friends (Aristotle’s “friends of virtue“) is one of the joys of my life, and it’s marvelous that we can keep doing it as long as we live.
 Many of my best friends are from Wayne County, Indiana, but I continually add another person to my “friends of virtue” circle every few years.
 My friends are jewels that no crown is worthy to host.

-- My favorite books are Atlas Shrugged and Harry Potter and the Methods of Rationality.
+- Some important books in my history are Atlas Shrugged and Harry Potter and the Methods of Rationality.
 When I was in late elementary school I was greatly impacted by the short stories “Harrison Bergeron” by Kurt Vonnegut and “Thank You, Ma’am” by Langston Hughes.

-- Historically I have had various problems fully relating to other men in my dating life (my fault), but as far as I can tell they are mostly resolved at this point.
-The resolutions were broadly caused by implementing “accept things as they are” and “recognize that everyone wants to be seen.”
+- Historically I have had various problems fully relating to other men in my dating life (my fault).
+The resolutions to these issues are, broadly, “accept things as they are” and “recognize that everyone wants to be seen.”
 Digging into my own attachment style was vital as well, but more on that in the last section.
 Also, books like this are a very good thing.

 - You can read Dear Wayne County for more information about me, but if you’re just getting to know me use this website.
 Remember that there has been four years of growth between that Daniel and me, but we’re still the same in all the important ways.
 I’m proud of him and love him.

 Where I’ve been and what I did there.
 Apologies in advance for the not-great way I’m presenting the timeline, but it was faster and easier to do it like this for now.